A Simple Wedding: Release

 The film premiered at the LA Film Festival in September 2018.
 In February 2019, it was announced that Blue Fox Entertainment acquired worldwide distribution rights to the film.
-The film was released in theaters in February 14, 2020.
-Then it was released on DVD in June 9, 2020.
+The film was released in theaters on February 14, 2020.
+Then it was released on DVD on June 9, 2020.

 Reception

 The film has rating on Rotten Tomatoes.
 Jordaine Givens of Film Threat awarded the film an 8 out of 10.
 Tara McNamara of Common Sense Media gave the film four stars out of five.